How to win in payments

 How Codat can help

-With Codat’s universal API, payments companies can retrieve and synchronize business data from customers’ financial systems in real time, with minimal effort.
+With Codat’s business data APIs, payments companies can retrieve and synchronize business data from customers’ financial systems in real-time, with minimal effort.
 Among other solutions:

 - Our powerful Bank Feeds API pushes bank transaction data seamlessly from payment providers to a target bank account in a customer’s accounting software.

-- Our Assess tool enriches customers’ financial data, so it can be plugged into merchant underwriting models within minutes and drive faster onboarding.
+- Our Lending API tool enriches customers’ financial data, so it can be plugged into merchant underwriting models within minutes and drive faster onboarding.

 If you’re ready to take the next step, check out our guide to building best-in-class accounting automation.